Nebo15/annon.api/README.md

 ### Docker Compose

-For local environments we provide an [example Docket Compose configuration](https://github.com/Nebo15/annon.infra/tree/master/docker-compose).
+For local environments we provide an [example Docker Compose configuration](https://github.com/Nebo15/annon.infra/tree/master/docker-compose).
 You can use this one-liner to deploy all Annon components on a local machine:

 `curl -L http://bit.ly/annon_compose | bash`